Excavation and electrical works will soon commence on Tower Hill to replace the original power cables that are nearing end of serviceable life.

 Tower Hill will remain accessible to the public via Loop Road for plane watching purposes unless otherwise signed.

-The works will begin in late May and are expected to be complete by July 2019.
+The works are expected to be complete by the end of August.

 Camera traps are also used to monitor the movements and better understand the behaviour of animals in the airport environment.